SeokLeeUS/TrafficSignIdentifier/README.md

 | General caution		| General caution      							|

+* Used the same training model, and hyperparameters which achieved 100% accuracy during training.

-* The model was able to correctly guess 6 of the 6 traffic signs, which gives an accuracy of 100%.
+The model was able to correctly guess 6 of the 6 traffic signs, which gives an accuracy of 100%.

 ```python
 ### Calculate the accuracy for these 5 new images.